-So here you have it, a few guidelines and bits of advice if you want to slowdown your team, stress the sh**it out of them and become the ‘gem’ of the company.
+So here you have it, a few guidelines and bits of advice if you want to slow down your team, stress the sh**it out of them and become the ‘gem’ of the company.

 1. You don’t have to explain.

-2. But is OK to demand explanations
+2. However, it is OK for you to demand explanations

 3. Git is magical

 What the hell are all these rules for committing and versioning that we have in the team?
 Git is made by Linus Torvald.
 It should work.
 Always.
 Period.
 If not, is simply because the whole idea of versioning is wrong.
 I’ll send you the code by email and you do the merge manually.

 4. Indentation and style rules are too much

 This one is so simple to understand that it really bothers me when other people just don’t get it.
 Your indentation, naming, and style of code are beautiful and readable.
 Other’s are simply not.
 So the whole team must adapt to your style, which is the only good one.
 Any imposition on this direction is an abuse of power and a clear manifestation of a non-equal opportunity employer.

 Future programming languages are going to be written without comments.
 That’s a fact.
 So we better stop using them so we can’t make the transition easier.
 However, in the hypothetical case that you MUST write a comment in your code, AVOID ENGLISH AT ALL COST!!!
 This will give the rest of the team an opportunity to learn German, French or Spanish.
 Of course, don’t ever use Chinese, who the hells speak Chinese?

 6. Your job is to write code.
 Nothing more.